marcusoftnet/marcusoftnet.github.io/_posts/2015-12-10-riotjs-anatomy-of-a-tag.md

 Now, front end can mean many different things and quite often, luckily for me, it's been just feeding data into a already structured framework, but what if you need to set the architecture?

 Naturally we turn to the frameworks of choice and ... about at this point I run into problems.
 Because I really have a problem with "big" frameworks like [Angular Js](https://angularjs.org/), [Ember](http://emberjs.com/), [Aurelia](http://aurelia.io/) or [React](https://facebook.github.io/react/).
-They look nice and I have really tired to learn them.
+They look nice and I have really tried to learn, at least part of, them.
 Sometimes I've been close, but they just don't stick.
 Too much for my poor head.

 Maybe [Koa](http://koajs.com) and [Nancy](http://nancyfx.org) has destroyed me.
 I'm now a micro-framework guy.
 I just want my tools, as much as possible, to stay out of my way.
 A micro framework also opens more options for how to do things, what architecture to use etc.